micropython/micropython/docs/library/sys.rst

 .. data:: platform

-   the platform that Micro Python is running on
+   The platform that Micro Python is running on.
+This is "pyboard" on the pyboard and provides a robust way of determining if a script is running on the pyboard or not.

 .. data:: stderr